leonrode/mathme/README.md

 - [x] copy another person's playlist
 - [ ] search by tags
 - [ ] save creation of a playlist inside localstorage
-- [ ] view popular playlists on the home page?
-  - [ ] "like" people's playlists?
 - [ ] add auth to api routes that modify db in order to prevent a logged-in account from deleting another user's playlist
 - [ ] better login error handling
 - [ ] undo playlist delete\*